ARKLink Library Card

 Computers, Copiers, Printers, Scanners, and Wireless Access

 The library provides twenty-eight networked computers, two networked black and white laser printers, two black and white copy machines, and a scanner for public use, which are located on the first floor.
 Use of the equipment requires purchase of a print card.
-Print cards may be purchased at the Circulation Services desk.
+Print cards may be purchased at the Information Services desk.

 The fee to print or photocopy is 10 cents per page.
 Each print card costs $1.00 which includes 50 cents value.
 The card dispenser accepts bills, quarters, nickels and dimes.
 You may add additional value to your card as necessary.
 Change is available at the Cashier's office (Harris Hall 2nd floor).
 The library does not provide change.